Would you like to Donate to

 THANK YOU !

-Celebrate our country and the creativity it generates!
-Saturday, July 4th is the 1st Saturday Amador Art Trek, time to visit galleries and businesses that are featuring new or continuing shows for this monthly event.
-Gallery-hop to 12 galleries from 1- 6 pm and you’re likely to meet artists, see and buy their new works, while enjoying refreshments and mingling with other art-lovers.
+Most galleries are air-conditioned, so step inside and enjoy looking at art!
+Saturday, August 1st is the 1st Saturday Amador Art Trek, time to visit galleries and businesses that are featuring new or continuing shows for this monthly event.
+Gallery-hop to 12 galleries from 1- 6 pm and you’re likely to meet artists, see and buy their new works, while enjoying refreshments and mingling with otherart-lovers.
 Pick up a handy tri-fold brochure at one of the galleries to guide you to other locations.
-You can also find one on-line at www.amadorarts.org where the addresses are listed and the monthly special 1st Saturday receptions.
+You can also find one on-line atwww.amadorarts.org where the addresses are listed and the monthly special 1st Saturday receptions.
 The free Art Trek can be experienced anytime –reference the brochure for hours of operation of each gallery.

 “Gifted” – Home of Local & American Made Goods – and the Painted Piano Fundraiser for the Arts

 This unique retail place on Main Street in Jackson is owned and operated by Jeannette McDonald and Terry Scott, two creative women who have an eye for fun artistic things and a desire to give back to the community.
 Following on the success of raising $1,500 for the Interfaith Food Bank through the sales of their limited edition shopping bags, their current project is “Painting the Piano to Raise Funds for the Arts.”

 They’ve asked West Point artist Charleen Tyson to paint her unique designs on an old upright piano that has been cleaned up after Jeannette conducted a long search that resulted in a local woman named “Tommie” donating one.
 Charleen has completed the bench and is now in residence at the shop working on the piano itself during designated days.
 Raffle tickets are being sold and when the winning ticket is drawn on July 4th, the proceeds will be donated to AmadorArts.